North Texas Wedding Cake and Catering Trends of 2019

 One gorgeous detail we noticed again and again this year?
 Putting cakes in the spotlight against rustic three-dimensional floral installation backdrops.
 What better way to flank the cake than with a whimsical floral install that draws attention to the sweetest part of the day in the best way.

 Featured in this Post

 Rosewood Mansion on Turtle Creek

 Megan Kay Photography

-Other Local Vendors: Tart Bakery, Jen Rios Weddings, The Tarnos, Belle Decor, Melanie Julian Photography, Shannon Skloss Photography, Hidden Creek, XO cakery, Glitter and Glue Weddings and Events, Maxwell + Gray, Heather Lane Events, Valerie Thompson Photography, Letter A Photography, Gather & Graze Events, Fig and Goat
+Other Local Vendors: Tart Bakery, Jen Rios Weddings, The Tarnos, Belle Decor, House of Tales Events, Melanie Julian Photography, Shannon Skloss Photography, Hidden Creek, XO cakery, Glitter and Glue Weddings and Events, Maxwell + Gray, Heather Lane Events, Valerie Thompson Photography, Letter A Photography, Gather & Graze Events, Fig and Goat